 Associate PMMs are entry-level product marketers who manage one or two work streams of one product launch and are closely supervised by a PMM or senior product marketing manager.

 PMMs manage all the work streams that go into a product launch and receive some supervision from a manager.
 At this stage, they will have more responsibility and will be expected to have most of the key skills to be a PMM pro.

 Senior Product Marketing Manager

-Senior PMMs work on product launch strategies and manages launches while having minimal supervision.
-At this point in your PMM career you should be comfortable with most tasks involved in product marketing and you may even be asked to supervise others.
+Senior PMMs work on product launch strategies and manage launches while having minimal supervision.
+At this point in your PMM career, you should be comfortable with most tasks involved in product marketing and you may be asked to supervise others.